tay-bird/birdnest-aboutme/projects.rst

 -------

 Skybird was a simple web protal for personal servers.
-It provided an email and calendar interface, ;pca; file management, and server stats dashboards.
+It provided an email and calendar interface, local file management, and server stats dashboards.

 I worked on this project in late 2014 to try my hand web development and hosting, database administration, and user authentication with OAuth.
 The source code is